Brahmulr/jaxx.io-smApp/README.md

 </ol>

-### Now we need to edit, you can use notepad or any text-editor.
+### Now we need edit, you can use notepad or any text-editor.
 - Please creaful with commas (`,`) and line break.

 ##### C:\2.4.6.0_0\manifest.json